LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Exploratory Data Analysis

-1. Install and Import the required packaged into Jupyter notebook
+1. Install and Import the required packaged into Jupyter notebook.
 2. Read Asylum_Seekers_inCanada_Jan2015-Nov2015 dataset into Jupyter notebook.
-Note: data is in xlsx
+Note: data is in xlsx.
-3. View datasets
+3. View datasets.
-4. check data shape i.e. numbers of rows and columns (107, 45)
+4. check data shape i.e. numbers of rows and columns (107, 45).
-5. Check datatypes : datatypes were 'datetime', 'int54' and 'object'
+5. Check datatypes : datatypes were 'datetime', 'int54' and 'object'.
-6. Check for missing values : none were detected
+6. Check for missing values : none were detected.
-7. Check data summary: Minimum, maximum, mean, and the percentiles (25%, 50%, and 75%) of the datasets
+7. Check data summary: Minimum, Maximum, Mean, and the Percentiles (25%, 50%, and 75%) of the datasets.
-8. Run ydata prfilig on the datasets
+8. Run ydata profilig on the datasetso

 ``` Python